 The Part We Didn’t Tell You in Your Job Interview

-Welcome to the company.
+Finally, after finding the right job, welcome to the company.
 Now ignore the professional expertise you have worked your entire career to acquire, and spend the next 9 months studying to be a software technician on our 173 platforms.

 We are so happy to have you on board!
 Come right this way so I can introduce you to your buddy.
 We used to pair new employees with human colleagues, but after reviewing the data, we found it was hurting productivity.
 Now we use personalized bots or “virtual buddies.”
 They’re friendlier anyways.